FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2021-01-25-ga_temporal.md

 {: .center}
 ![OP Pollsters](../images/op_pollster-lean.png)

-In these plots the record poll results are shown in orange and poll specific distributions are shown in gray.
+In these plots the recorded poll results are shown in orange and poll specific distributions are shown in gray.
 If the confidence bounds (uncertainty) is wider for a pollster then it is likely to have a bigger adjustmenet from its recorded results.

 ## Thoughts